 Officers

-Chief of Police Ralph Godbee, President
+Chief of Police James White, President

 John Serda, Chairman

-Delbert R. Jennings, Sr., Secretary-Treasurer
+Delbert R. Jennings, Secretary-Treasurer

-Chief of Police Ralph Godbee, President
+Chief of Police James White, President

 John Serda, Chairman

-Delbert R. Jennings, Sr., Secretary-Treasurer
+Delbert R. Jennings, Secretary-Treasurer

 Trustees